-- Launch Market Club and Market Club+ Group-wide loyalty to enhance customer convenience, make them feel valued, and drive brand love - Be the first choice for customers - Provide reliable and flexible fulfilment experiences that exceed customer expectations - Reinforce value leadership in The Warehouse. - Stock turn has been calculated in FY21, and restated in FY20, based on average inventory per month which is more aligned to internal management and Board reporting (FY20 was based on the average of opening and closing year-end) - 2.
-Aged inventory is stock in store held for more than 26 weeks - 3.
+- Launch Market Club and Market Club+ Group-wide loyalty to enhance customer convenience, make them feel valued, and drive brand love - · Be the first choice for customers - Provide reliable and flexible fulfilment experiences that exceed customer expectations - · Reinforce value leadership in The Warehouse. - 1, Stock turn has been calculated in FY21, and restated in FY20, based on average inventory per on the average of opening and closing year-end) - 2.
+Aged inventory is stock in store held for more than 26 weeks 3.
 Source: TWG eCommerce and Insights - 4.
 Source: Qualtrics and TWG Insights - 5.
 Source: The Market.com - 6.
-Source: Datamine7.
-Source: TWG Brand Tracker
+Source: Datamine - 7.
+Source: TWG Brand Tracker times (FY20: 4.4 times)